INSHADH/Workforce-Moniter/README.md

 # Workforce-Moniter
 [the required db and table query is attached along this github] or
-The backup of DataBase is attached as WorkforceMonitorDB.bak
+The backup of DataBase is attached as WorkforceMonitorDB.bak inside Backup folder